TheFreeCoin/DEFI-freefinance-document/products/ifo-initial-farm-offering/how-to-participate-in-an-ifo-with-bscscan.md

 ### Getting the IFO’s smart contract address

 You’re going to need the IFO’s smart contract address to join the IFO.
-You can find a link to the contract’s BscScan page on the IFO page of the [PancakeSwap website](https://pancakeswap.finance/ifo) underneath the Unlimited Sale section.
+You can find a link to the contract’s BscScan page on the IFO page of the [FreeFinance website](https://pancakeswap.finance/ifo) underneath the Unlimited Sale section.

 ![](https://lh4.googleusercontent.com/s8oMeBKH5SRo21DhAA9ZyAm3pTKRKBbrDY4zpdpc5mKlPTNtuezL_fxCPc0dZvMlGfXy4IcwOmib1Gs-nc4Oe58v3UH7_1JYuHM6GgiVERzkPQN_viUF17dmPRFOYFHuXNrm78eZ)